stefanmielke/libdragon-tpexporter/README.md

 # Texture Packer Exporter for Libdragon

-The exporter generates a texture accepted by Libdragon, and a header file you can use to get the indexes of the images and load the images in a ```sprite_t*```.
+The exporter generates a texture accepted by Libdragon, and a header file you can use to get the indexes of the images and load the images as ```sprite_t*```.

 ---